georgistoilov8/Maze/README.md

 # The Maze

 Game made in Unity Engine.
 Find your way through the three mazes, which are full of traps and riddles.
-This game is made for diploma work in TUES, Sofia Bulgaria.
+This game is made for degree work in TUES, Sofia Bulgaria.

 Author: Georgi Stoilov